woocommerce/woocommerce-ios/docs/app-local-settings.md

 - make data typed
 - inject storage layer as dependency.

-Retreiving and storing the data is done via [`AppSettingsAction`](https://github.com/woocommerce/woocommerce-ios/blob/develop/Yosemite/Yosemite/Actions/AppSettingsAction.swift) and most of logic happens in [`AppSettingsStore`](https://github.com/woocommerce/woocommerce-ios/blob/develop/Yosemite/Yosemite/Stores/AppSettingsStore.swift).
+Retrieving and storing the data is done via [`AppSettingsAction`](https://github.com/woocommerce/woocommerce-ios/blob/develop/Yosemite/Yosemite/Actions/AppSettingsAction.swift) and most of the logic happens in [`AppSettingsStore`](https://github.com/woocommerce/woocommerce-ios/blob/develop/Yosemite/Yosemite/Stores/AppSettingsStore.swift).
-There are few data models + plist files separated for specific features and use cases.
+There are a few data models + plist files separated for specific features and use cases.

 ## General use cases